 Regarding the latter, this should include some handy guides on how ISAs work, and what you need to do to build a healthy portfolio.
 In the research department, this should include fundamental news and market insights.

-In a nutshell, you can invest in the best stocks and shares ISA UK whenever you see fit.
+In a nutshell, users can invest in the most popular stocks and shares ISA UK whenever they see fit.
 The most important thing to remember is that ISAs operate on a year-to-year basis.
 That is to say, the 2020/21 year operates from April 6th 2020 to April 5th 2021.

 In other words, traders can invest the entire £20,000 in one go, or instead inject small amounts throughout the year.
-If and when you reach your ISA limit, any additional investments will need to go in a standard brokerage account.

 This simply means that you won’t benefit from any tax-savings on the surplus investments.
 Then, when the next tax year comes into play, you can start working towards your newly reset allowance.

 The risks of investing in a stocks and shares ISA are much the same as any other investment opportunity.
-Put simply, there is every chance that you can lose money.
+Put simply, there is every chance that you could lose money.
 After all, when you buy shares, there is no guarantee that the value of the stocks will go up.
 On the contrary, the shares could decrease in value.
 If this is the case – it is irrelevant whether you have the shares in an ISA, as you will not have any capital gains to shield from HMRC!

 The fact of the matter is this – if you do not want to take on any risks whatsoever, then a stocks and shares ISA will not be for you.
 Instead, you will likely be suited for savings bonds that are backed by the FSCS.
 Sure, you won’t stand to lose any money (up to the first £85,000), you will be lucky to earn more than 1-2% per year.
 Ultimately, the investment arena is all about risks and returns, so do bear this in mind.